Rummy Rules

 You should not risk having too many cards of higher value in your hand at the end of a round.

-Following the basic Rummy rules, you can always use the Joker to replace a card missing from a meld.
-Two consecutive Jokers in a meld are allowed, too, as long as there are no more Jokers than natural cards.
+The Joker in Rummy can always be used to replace a card missing from a meld.
+Two consecutive Jokers in a meld are allowed, too, as long as there are not more Jokers than natural cards.

-When any player – you or a fellow player – later receive the fitting card, they can swap their card with the Joker.
-Now they get to use the Joker for their melds.
+When any player – you or a fellow player – later receives the fitting card, they can swap their card with the Joker.
+Now they get to use the Joker for another meld.

 The Rummy Playing Field